hussaindanishkhan/Tiktok-Email-Scraper-and-Email-Finder/README.md

 ---

-## ⚡ How to Use Twitter Email Scraper
+## ⚡ How to Use TikTok Email Scraper

 Using DataScrapify is straightforward:

 1. Create a DataScrapify account.
-2. Create a new Twitter email scraping campaign.
+2. Create a new TikTok email scraping campaign.
-3. Add supported Twitter profiles, tweets, URLs, or search inputs.
+3. Add supported TikTok profiles, videos, URLs, or search inputs.
 4. Configure the scraping settings.
 5. Start the extraction campaign.
 6. Allow the system to process available public information.